Dutch people: Australia and New Zealand

-Though the Dutch were the first Europeans to visit Australia and New Zealand, colonization did not take place and it was only after World War II that a sharp increase in Dutch emigration to Australia occurred.
+Though the Dutch were the first Europeans to visit Australia and New Zealand, colonisation did not take place and it was only after World War II that a sharp increase in Dutch emigration to Australia occurred.
 Poor economic prospects for many Dutchmen as well as increasing demographic pressures, in the post-war Netherlands were a powerful incentive to emigrate.
 Due to Australia experiencing a shortage of agricultural and metal industry workers it, and to a lesser extent New Zealand, seemed an attractive possibility, with the Dutch government actively promoting emigration.

 The effects of Dutch migration to Australia can still be felt.
 There are many Dutch associations and a Dutch-language newspaper continues to be published.
 The Dutch have remained a tightly knit community, especially in the large cities.
-In total, about 310,000 people of Dutch ancestry live in Australia whereas New Zealand has some 100,000 Dutch descendants.
+In total, about 382,000 people of Dutch ancestry live in Australia whereas New Zealand has some 100,000 Dutch descendants.

 North America

-The Dutch had settled in America long before the establishment of the United States of America.
-For a long time the Dutch lived in Dutch colonies, owned and regulated by the Dutch Republic, which later became part of the Thirteen Colonies.
+The Dutch had settled in North America long before the establishment of the United States of America.
+For a long time the Dutch lived in Dutch colonies (New Netherland settlements), owned and regulated by the Dutch Republic, which later became part of the Thirteen Colonies.

-Nevertheless, many Dutch communities remained virtually isolated towards the rest of America up until the American Civil War, in which the Dutch fought for the North and adopted many American ways.
+Nevertheless, many Dutch American communities remained virtually isolated towards the rest of North America up until the American Civil War, in which the Dutch fought for the North and adopted many American ways.

 Most future waves of Dutch immigrants were quickly assimilated.
-There have been five American presidents of Dutch descent: Martin Van Buren (8th, first president who was not of British descent, first language was Dutch), Franklin D. Roosevelt (32nd, elected to four terms in office, he served from 1933 to 1945, the only U.S. president to have served more than two terms), Theodore Roosevelt (26th), as well as George H. W. Bush (41st) and George W. Bush (43rd), the latter two descendant from the Schuyler family.
+There have been five U.S. presidents of Dutch descent: Martin Van Buren (8th, first president who was not of British descent, first language was Dutch), Franklin D. Roosevelt (32nd, elected to four terms in office, he served from 1933 to 1945, the only U.S. president to have served more than two terms), Theodore Roosevelt (26th), as well as George H. W. Bush (41st) and George W. Bush (43rd), the latter two descendant from the Schuyler family.

 The first Dutch people to come to Canada were Dutch Americans among the United Empire Loyalists.
 The largest wave was in the late 19th and early 20th centuries, when large numbers of Dutch helped settle the Canadian west.
 During this period significant numbers also settled in major cities like Toronto.

 While interrupted by World War I, this migration returned in the 1920s, but again halted during the Great Depression and World War II.
-After the war a large number of Dutch immigrants moved to Canada, including a number of war brides of the Canadian soldiers who liberated the Low Countries.
+After the war a large number of Dutch immigrants moved to Canada, including a number of war brides of the Canadian soldiers who liberated the Netherlands.
+There were officially 1,886 Dutch war brides emigrating to Canada, ranking second after British war brides.
+During the war Canada had sheltered Crown Princess Juliana and her family.
+Due to these close links during and after the war, Canada became a popular destination for Dutch immigrants.